mqy/llama.cpp/examples/mulmat-tune/README.md

 Anyway, current solution is in demo stage and is incomplete due to various reasons, you will read them in the following sections.

+The mul_mat related codes keep changing, It's a bit hard for me to follow up.
 I'm new to machine learning this year and have almost no knowledge of AI models and algorithms.
-There must be a lot of problems with this CL, please do not hesitate to advise.
+There must be a lot of problems with this pull request, please do not hesitate to advise.
 Thanks!

 ## Solutions

-- Update mul_mat BLAS codes: allow de-quantizing in CPU or GPU (if possible).
+1. Update mul_mat BLAS codes: allow de-quantizing in CPU or GPU (if possible).
-- Explicitly task config and profiles:
+2. Explicitly task config and profiles:
    * define conf profiles (for example, init in CPU, compute in GPU);
    * define for any stage: compute in parallel or not, idle wait or not.
-  Therefor the task stages with GPU backend are not limited to 1 thread.
+   * non-existing compute stages are not called.
-- New threading framework: combine `spin` + `cond-wait/broadcast`.
+3. New threading framework: combine `spin` + `wait/notify`.
 Without wait, workers busy spinning may causes overheat and slow down the overall speed.
 The mul_mat compute time is long enough (often tens of ms), so the wait/notify overhead (at most tens of us) is OK.
-- A tune tool for benching.
+4. A tune tool for benching.
 With bench data, given N/K and n_threads, we could estimate total computing time for any M (if within range), thus could select the fastest profile.

-We do bench and save bench results.
-Every llama model defines limited (N, K) pairs.
-Given M/N/K, we can run every compute stage (if exists) for some times, choose the minimal overall time as reference value.

-On llama start, load bench data.
-Before compute node, we select the fastest profile.
+5. On llama start, it loads the bench data from file (if exists).
+Before computing node, we select the fastest profile.
 When compute, the `dst->task_conf` along with `params` controls which part of the codes to run.

-See section "**How To Estimate Execution Time**" for the reference algorithm.
+About how to select profile, see section "**How To Estimate Execution Time**".

 **Important data structures**